canyon289/canyon289.github.io/dev/content/fitness/WhyFitness.md

 But aside from that there are numerous benefits I've found in my knowledge working career.

 Before that though a disclaimer.
 I'm definitely not a medical professional.
 This is based on my own experience.
-I am a professional statistician thought so I can say these are not controlled studies either.
+I am a professional statistician though so I can say these are not controlled studies either.
-At best they are a  highly biased observational study of with a sample of one.
+At best they are a  highly biased observational study with a sample of one.
 However I've gone from feeling pretty poorly each day and being warned about my weight by doctor, to feeling so much better I feel like I have to share something.
 So I'm writing this in case it inspires someone to be a better version of themselves.
-I genuinely believe that its more possible and more beneficial than you may think.
+I genuinely believe that it's more possible and more beneficial than you may think.

 ## So get to it already, what was better?
 I'll primarily speak to the short term benefits because I don't want to wait 50 years to make this blog post.
 I've experienced the usual ones you read about including increased energy, better sleep, and improved mood.
 For instance I don't have random pains when I wake up and In general I tend to feel like less of my days in general are less of a slog.

-But more specifically I find there is a host of benefits for knowledge workers.
+But more specifically I find there are a host of benefits for knowledge workers.
 For me those have ranged from specific physical improvements related to desk to work to more holistic outlook changes.
-Overall I believe its put me on a better position to navigate my career with more productivity and reduced anxiety.
+Overall I believe it's put me in a better position to navigate my career with more productivity and reduced anxiety.
 These benefits for have included

 ### Desk work that doesn't hurt anymore
 Typing used to hurt, literally.
 After using a keyboard for an extended period of time I used to get wrist pains and had to take breaks.
-I was 27 at this time so my body failing me was new phenomena.
+I was 27 at this time so my body failing me a was new phenomena.
 It also meant that I was able to output less work, and remember the occasional days where I'd grit through the pain to get something done for a deadline.
 This pain is now gone.
 All my desk related pain is gone and most pain in general.